caiks/WBOT02/README.md

 Qualitatively, *model* 82 is between *model* 66 and 61 except for skew.
 We can see that the growth rate at 0.807 is quite good for a random frame *model*, although note that there was no overflow whereas *model* 61 was in overflow.
 The multiplier at 2.74 is also quite good, but the mean path length of 9.3 is still far less than we have obtained from potential, actual-potential and scanned *models*.
 We can see this if we look at a representation,

+<a name="contour004_082_scale3_minent_representation"></a>

 ![contour004_082_scale3_minent_representation](images/contour004_082_scale3_minent_representation.png)

 It is not much worse than scanned *model* 61, however, given that *model* 61 has an average path more than 4 steps longer at 14.6 -

 ![contour004_061_minent_representation](images/contour004_061_minent_representation.png)

+The median *diagonal* at 18.3 is much less than that for *model* 66 at 26.0, which also suggests that a larger threshold might be considered.
+However, we can expect higher *level* *alignments* to be somewhat lower than for lower *level models* because the *alignments* are global rather than local.

 The average number of *underlying variables* per *fud* is much higher at 14.47 than for *model* 61 at 6.16 because *slices* are *bivalent*.
 There are only 25 *underlying* actives so the coverage is very high at up to 58% per *fud*, although there may be more than one *variable* from an *underlying model*.